blendin/Monoscrape/README.md

 1) Make the get_all() asynchronous.
 As is, it was tacked on in a hurry to get some use out of it
 2) Prebuild a few more queries for people who don't want to investigate search functionality
 3) Generalize for all monorail sites, not just chromium
+4) Read more monorail source and try to play nicely with their rate limiting and restrictions

 ### Contributions